Kim Zolciak On Exit From ‘RHOA’: Was She Fired For Attacking The Camera Crew?

 — Oops Reviews (@oopsreviews) February 1, 2017

 Of course, Kim’s spin-off show, Don’t Be Tardy, has been very successful.
-They are currently gearing up to film the sixth season of the show and Kim has been begging Andy Cohen to extend the show from 22 minutes to 43 minutes, which would be the same length as The Real Housewives of Atlanta.
+They are currently gearing up to film the sixth season of the show, and Kim has been begging Andy Cohen to extend the show from 22 minutes to 43 minutes, which would be the same length as The Real Housewives of Atlanta.
 Many fans have been asking for this request, but Andy has yet to honor these wishes.
 At present time, Don’t Be Tardy remains in the half-an-hour time slot after five seasons, and he has not hinted that the show will be extended.

 But there have been many rumors about Kim Zolciak possibly returning to The Real Housewives of Atlanta.
-Zolciak has launched her own skincare line called Kashmere Kollections and one can imagine that she wants to promote this skincare product.
+Zolciak has launched her own skincare line called Kashmere Kollections, and one can imagine that she wants to promote this skincare product.
 While she does have Don’t Be Tardy as a platform to market her business, she may not be making the same money as she did when she was on The Real Housewives of Atlanta.
-And now that her husband isn’t playing football anymore, the family has been rumored to be looking for money and opportunities.
+And now that her husband isn’t playing football, the family has been rumored to be looking for money and opportunities.

 Bikini, beach, sun and sand: This is what Kim Zolciak-Biermann’s ‘happy place’ looks like https://t.co/XxjMFcjKQr pic.twitter.com/s51SJxgYzt